 Training Your Puppy

+If you have a new puppy you want to prepare for the Canine Good Citizen test, start with socialization.
 Get your puppy used to a variety of different people and being handled.
 You can also begin working on basic obedience commands, such as sit and down with your puppy.
 A puppy kindergarten class is great way to get your puppy on track to becoming a good canine citizen.

 Although there is no minimum age requirement for the Canine Good Citizen, keep in mind that your dog's temperament may change as he becomes an adult.
 The AKC recommends that puppies who pass the Canine Good Citizen test be retested once they become adults.